FAFSA For Military Families: Your 2026-2027 Financial Aid Options

 - Entering info that doesn’t match your legal name/SSN on file.

-- Manually typing tax data when you can consent and transfer it automatically.
-(Student Aid)
+- Not including all of the schools you’re considering; you can always update later.
+Manually typing tax data when you can consent and transfer it automatically.

 Ready to explore your education benefits?

-Exploring longer-term options?
-Review our education savings plan for military families and then speak with a First Command Financial Advisor to align your FAFSA-based aid with your GI Bill or Tuition Assistance.
+Learn more about our education savings plans for military families and then speak with a First Command Financial Advisor about how to tie it all together.

 Frequently Asked Questions